xampe11/ERC20TOKEN-and-VESTING-CONTRACT/README.md

    - Thoroughly test the smart contracts on a testnet to ensure functionality and security.
    - Perform a comprehensive security audit to identify and fix potential vulnerabilities.

-4. **Documentation:**

-   - Provide clear and concise documentation for both the ERC20 token and the vesting schedule contracts.
-   - Include deployment instructions, explanations of the code, and guidelines for interacting with the contracts.

-5. **Deployment:**
-   - Deploy the ERC20 token and vesting schedule contracts on the Ethereum mainnet.
-   - Ensure the contracts are properly initialized and integrated with the planned vesting schedule.
-# ERC20TOKEN